Menu Close

 • Contracting a deadly virus like HIV

 These are some pretty good reasons to feel terrified of this drug.
 If you are using just for fun, stop now before things get out of control.
 If you are addicted, we want to encourage you to go for cocaine addiction treatment.
 Most people simply cannot quit using coke without drug rehab.
 The cravings are too powerful.
 You may be able to go a few days or weeks – or even a few months – but the odds are against you.
 Eventually, without help, you are very likely to return to this drug…. even though you don’t want to.
 If cocaine is ruining your life, we can help.
-Contact us today for a free, confidential assessment and evaluation over the phone.
+Contact us today for a confidential assessment and evaluation over the phone.
 We can tell you what your treatment options so you can freedom from addiction.

 What Did you Think About This Blog?